Popular German Christmas Food and Desserts

 Another popular indulgent Christmas centerpiece is a delicious roasted duck.
 Often it will be served with an orange or cherry gravy and dumplings.
 Many families alternate and have goose one Christmas and duck the Christmas after.

 Probably one of the most popular side dishes to any of the aforementioned roasted meats is Rotkohl (cooked red cabbage), as well as Apfelrotkohl (when apple is added).
 Red cabbage is grated and cooked with onion, grated apple, red wine and/or vinegar, spices such as cloves, star anis, bay leaves and a bit of sugar, turning the cabbage into a soft, sweet and sour side dish.
+Our recommendation is this amazing recipe for sweet potato and red cabbage gratin.

 People from the north of Germany would probably disagree that Rotkohl is the most popular side dish, as here another cabbage is served at Christmas.
 Grünkohl (which translates to green cabbage in German and is in fact kale in English) is cooked with animal fat (goose or pork fat) and sometimes bacon pieces and mustard.
 Even some Christmas markets serve Grünkohl-to-go as a snack with sausage or potatoes.